wp-plugins/swfobj/readme.txt

 *	Easy install
 *	Upload and embed Flash media using WordPress's native media tools
 *	Insert Flash objects with simple short code
-*	Supports all Flash param options including flashvars, and allowFullscreen
+*	Supports all Flash param options including flashvars, wmode and allowFullscreen
 *       Granular level of control allows easy overriding of default options
 *	Generates `<object>` code for RSS compatibility
+*       Can embed objects dynamically using javascript or statically
 *	Uses SWFObject 2.2 for greater browser support

 Insert Flash content into a post or page using the Flash media button, or simple shortcode: